ansible/ansible-ai-connect-service/docs/pycharm-setup.md

 1. runserver
 1. test

-`runserver` is for running Wisdom Service and `test` is for running unit tests.
+`runserver` is for running Ansible AI Connect Service and `test` is for running unit tests.

 ### .env